StevenJLarge/FokkerPlanck/README.md

 At its heart, this package is interested in integrating/solving the Fokker-Planck equation

 In this `README` we first discuss the basics of the Fokker-Planck equation as it is often used, and then move onto the base case of a 1D integration, then briefly discuss the 2-dimensional extension.
-Following this, we introduce the Simulator interface, and show how its possible to run several nontriial simulations of physical system behaviour through its use, and the necessary requirements to customize that behaviour for specific purpose-driven investigations.
+Following this, we introduce the Simulator interface, and show how its possible to run several nontrivial simulations of physical system behaviour through its use, and the necessary requirements to customize that behaviour for specific purpose-driven investigations.

 ## Fokker Planck equation

 Simply put, this software package deals with the Fokker-Planck equation.
-This equation represents the time-evolution of the probability distribution over states for a system that evolves under drift and diffusion alone.
-In fact, one can derive the FPE from the effective 'continuity' equation for stochastic processes, the Chapman Kolmogorov equation (see Chapter 3 of Ref.[2]).
+This equation represents the time-evolution of a probability distribution over states for a system that evolves under drift and diffusion.
+In fact, one can derive the FPE from the effective 'continuity' equation for stochastic processes,the Chapman Kolmogorov equation (see Chapter 3 of Ref.[2]).
 This means that the resulting behaviour is diffusive in nature, and will not capture heavy-tailed distributions or situations where anomalous diffusion takes place.
 For that, we would need to model a jump kernel explicitly into the equation, or support fractional derivative terms, which we do not.

 However, in full generality the FPE representing this type of evolution can be represented in $N$-spatial dimensions as